Sebelino/pyromhackit/README.md

 # Thousand Curses
 Python- and ncurses-based editor geared towards editing ROM (Read-only memory) files containing text stored in arbitrarily complex encodings.

-The editor consists of two windows, one displaying the ROM in hexadecimal decoding and one displaying the ROM in whatever decoding you choose to specify.
+The editor consists of two windows side-by-side: one displaying the ROM in hexadecimal decoding and one displaying the ROM in whatever decoding you choose to specify.

 ## Usage
 ```